GenesysCloudBlueprints/ani-blacklist/blueprint/index.md

 image: /images/TerminateCallNoQueue.gif
 category: 4
 summary: |
   This Genesys Cloud Developer Blueprint explains how to set up a trigger to check if an ANI on a voice interaction is blacklisted.
-If it is blacklisted, the call will be disconnected.
+If it is blacklisted, the call will be disconnected..
 ---
 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}
 Genesys Cloud blueprints were built to help you jump-start building an application or integrating with a third-party partner.